shred/acme4j/src/site/markdown/migration.md

 - `Authorization.getDomain()`, `Order.getDomains()` and `Problem.getDomain()` are deprecated now, and will be removed in version 2.4.
 If you use these methods, use `getIdentifier()` (or `getIdentifiers()`) to get an `Identifier` object, then invoke `Identifier.getDomain()` to get the domain name.

+## Migration to Version 2.2

+- No migration steps are necessary.

 ## Migration to Version 2.1

 - This version adds [JSR 305](https://jcp.org/en/jsr/detail?id=305) annotations.
 If you use a null-safe language like Kotlin, or tools like SpotBugs, your code may fail to compile because of detected possible null pointer dereferences and unclosed streams.
 These are potential bugs that need to be resolved.